ScryEngineering/python-performance-talk/README.md

 # python-performance-talk
 A talk about improving performance of Python code.
-Presented at MelbDjango 21 June 2018.
+Presented by [Janis Lesinskis](https://www.customprogrammingsolutions.com/about/janis-lesinskis/) at MelbDjango 21 June 2018.

 See `slides/` for the talk slides.